DA: Captive siblings limited to one meal a day, one shower a year

 Riverside County District Attorney Mike Hestrin said that David Allen Turpin, 57, and Louise Anna Turpin, 49, were charged with 12 counts of torture, CNN reported.
 Hestrin said that David Turpin also was charged with a lewd act on a child by force or fear of duress.

-The children were allegedly beaten, choked and chained to their beds at their residence in Perris, California, NBC News reported.
+The children were allegedly beaten, choked and chained to their beds at their residence in Perris, California.

 “This is severe, emotional and physical abuse.
 There is no way around that,” Hestrin said.
 “This is depraved conduct.”